Oscar Eliason: Career in the United States

 On 24 May 1892 in Salt Lake City, Eliason married Virginia "Verge" Edmunda Hammer.
 Around the same time, he turned professional and she became his performing partner.
 Usually using the name Edmunda, she often acted as his assistant, though parts of his entertainment programs would focus on her performances.

-Eliason's popularity received a major boost when he publicly challenged so-called mediums and spiritualists — people who claimed the ability to "converse" with or serve as a "channel" of communication with spirits of the dead.
-The Scottish magician with whom he claimed an ancestral link, John Henry Anderson, had done the same thing decades earlier, but spiritualism had continued to grow and by the 1890s, was believed to have had millions of followers in the United States and Europe.
+Eliason's popularity received a major boost when he publicly challenged so-called mediums and spiritualists – people who claimed the ability to "converse" with or serve as a "channel" of communication with spirits of the dead.
+John Henry Anderson, the Scottish magician to whom he claimed ancestral ties, had done the same thing decades earlier, but spiritualism had continued to grow and by the 1890s, was believed to have had millions of followers in the United States and Europe.
 In April 1893, Eliason demonstrated his ability to reproduce the supposed feats of Annie Eva Fay, a medium well known across the US.
 Many professional bookings followed.
 For example, in August 1873, Eliason was appearing at the Saltair resort in Utah as "The Greatest Living Prestidigitateur" and "The equal of Anna Eva Fay as a Medium".
 The following year, Eliason responded to a challenge from Harry H. Waite, a spiritualist visiting Salt Lake City, by declaring: "I will so completely expose the sham, humbuggery and duplicity of all mediums and spirit manifestations that a belief in their supernatural power or production cannot find lodgment in any sensible and logical mind."
 To sell-out audiences, Eliason not only replicated feats that Waite and other spiritualists claimed to perform with spiritual help, but explained to his audiences how he had done them by trickery.

 As Eliason became more well-known, media reports dubbed him the "Mormon Wizard" because he had been born into the Mormon religion.
-He accepted the name in his advertising, though he later stated that unlike his parents, he was not a Mormon.
-When he toured the US, Mexico and Cuba, he also began using "Dante" as part of his stage name.
+He accepted the name in his advertising, though he later stated that, unlike his parents, he was not a Mormon.
+During his tour of the US, Mexico, and Cuba, he started incorporating "Dante" into his stage name.
 In November 1897, he returned to his home state for the final time.
 His last tour of Utah was in January and February 1898.